Sensefarm/protocols/Sensefarm-LPP.md

 | 0x1F | Send Period        | 4    | Unsigned            | Seconds to sleep until next measurement |
 | 0xFE | Reboot             | 0    | -                   | Reboot the device.
 This forced the device to use new settings.
 Reboot command should always be last in the command list as it does an immeditate reboot when read. |

+* Do not send unsupported Elsys commands.
+They might work but partly but will void your warranty.
+Examples are AppSKey, NwkSKey and DevAddr *

 Example message:
 ```
 3E061F00000E10FE